-A ‘juicy’ Pineapple Express storm is hitting, but it won’t make up for dry November
+A ‘juicy’ Pineapple Express storm is hitting Washington, but it won’t make up for dry November

 Sea-Tac Airport could receive between 0.55 inches and 1.75 inches of rain by Tuesday night, according to the National Weather Service.

-Western Washington residents are seeing the front end of a Pineapple Express storm Monday morning that’s set to bring heavy snow to the Cascade mountains and may cause some local rivers to flood.
+Western Washington residents are seeing the front end of a Pineapple Express storm Monday morning that’s set to bring snow to the mountains and may cause some local rivers to flood.
 But it still won’t be enough to make up for what has been a very dry November.

 Seattle-Tacoma International Airport may receive rain amounts of between 0.55 inches and 1.75 inches by Tuesday night, according the forecast posted on the National Weather Service (NWS) website.
 Pineapple Express is a reference to the heavy rainfall and snow that usually hits the Western U.S. and Canada when a storm packs moisture from the Southern Pacific around the Hawaiian Islands.